 - If I had my time again, I might have gone to New York sooner, as the Marathon vibe and shenanigans commence that week (follow @nymarathon on Instagram).
 Honestly, the whole city is into the marathon vibe.
 It’s the best.

-- Ubers from JFK airport are near impossible to get, so suck it up and grab a cab or pre-organise another way to get to your New York hotel (View New York City Hotel Deals).
+- Ubers from JFK airport are near impossible to get, so suck it up and grab a cab or pre-organise another way to get to your New York hotel (Click here for New York City Hotel Deals).

-- You need to pick up your race pack on either the Friday or Saturday preceding Race Day Sunday, and due to flight times, I actually didn’t get in until super late on the Friday, so the Saturday was my only option to visit Race Pack Collection.
+- You need to pick up your race pack on either the Friday or Saturday preceding Race Day Sunday.
+Due to flight times, I actually didn’t get in until super late on Friday, so Saturday was my only option to visit Race Pack Collection.

 Where to Stay for the New York Marathon

-- Choose a training method that suits your lifestyle.
-You need to do what works for you, your schedule and to achieve your personal goals.
-For Dee and I, that meant a distance-based training schedule, based on a minimum kilometres per week, which was flexible around our work and life commitments, slowly increased kilometres in a realistic way for an approximate marathon goal time we were aiming for.
-While tough (and that 80km week was laughable at the start), we stuck to it and it obviously worked for us.
+- Choose a New York Marathon training plan that suits your lifestyle.
+The best marathon training plan is the one that works for you, your schedule and to achieve your personal goals.
+For Dee and I, that meant a distance-based training schedule, based on a minimum of kilometres/miles per week, which was flexible around our work and life commitments, slowly increasing kilometres /miles in a realistic way for an approximate marathon goal time we were aiming for.
+While tough (and that 80 km (49-mile) week was laughable at the start), we stuck to it and it obviously worked for us.
 We have the medals to prove it.

 - Join a running group.
 Or if you’re fundraising with a charity, join their organised sessions.
 A bonus is meeting the people in your city who actually like running, will be there for the long training runs, and won’t bail on you.